phetsims/hookes-law/doc/implementation-notes.md

 The robotic arm has a pair of pincers that are open when displacement is zero and no user interaction is taking place.
-In order to determine whether user interaction is taking place, Property `numberOfInteractionsInProgressProperty` is passed to any user-interface component that affects displacement.
+In order to determine whether user interaction is taking place, Property `numberOfInteractionsInProgressProperty` is passed to all user-interface components that affects displacement.
 When an interaction begins, numberOfInteractionsInProgressProperty is incremented;
 when an interaction ends, numberOfInteractionsInProgressProperty is decremented.
 The pincers are opened only when `( displacement === 0 && numberOfInteractionsInProgressProperty.get() === 0 )`.